Aycom366/simple-packages/web-sdk/readme.md

   This tarball contains the package's source code, along with its package.json and any other files specified in the files field of the package's package.json (if the field exists).
 - copy the tarball.tgz file generated into the root directory of project you'd like to test it on
 - run `npm install tarball.tgz file generated` to install the package
-  Example: `npm install ./aycom366-web-sdk-template-1.0.0`
+  Example: `npm install ./aycom366-web-sdk-template-1.0.0.tgz`
-- Then start using the package as if you installed it directly from npm.
+- Then start using the package as if you've installed it from npm.